Rhyan Grant: Youth career

+Sydney FC

 During the National Youth League season, Grant also managed to earn a call-up to the senior team.
 On 21 December 2008, Grant made his senior debut for Sydney FC against Perth Glory at the Sydney Football Stadium, appearing as a 78th-minute substitute for Antony Golec.
 The game was won 4–1 by Perth Glory.
 He was an unused substitute as Sydney FC lost 3–2 to Melbourne Victory at the Telstra Dome on 27 December 2008.
 Grant then appeared as a 71st-minute substitute for Shannon Cole as Sydney FC lost 2–0 to Adelaide United at the Adelaide Oval on 3 January 2009.
 On 11 January 2009, Rhyan Grant made his starting debut against Wellington Phoenix at the Sydney Football Stadium, and played the full 90 minutes as Sydney FC won 1–0.

 He also played a full game in Sydney FC's 3–1 defeat by Queensland Roar at Suncorp Stadium on 17 January 2009, and provided the cross from which Kofi Danning scored in the 25th minute.
 Rhyan Grant also started Sydney FC's final game of the A-League season, a 4–0 win over the Newcastle Jets at the Sydney Football Stadium on 25 January 2009.
 He was replaced in the 86th minute by Terry McFlynn.

 Grant finished the 2008–09 A-League season with five senior appearances.
 He wore shirt number 34 in these five matches.
 He was then given shirt number 23 for the 2009–10 A-League season as he earned a full senior contract.

 After a successful start to his senior career, Grant looked to cement a permanent first team spot in the 2009–10 season after impressing early in Sydney's undefeated run of pre-season trials.
 He ended up playing 9 games, starting 3, and winning his first Premiership.

 He signed a new two-year contract with Sydney FC on 27 August 2010.

 Grant scored his first senior goal for Sydney FC against the Central Coast Mariners in a 1–1 draw during the 2010–11 A-League season.

 At the end of the 2012–13 season, Grant was selected to play for the A-League All Star team against Manchester United in Sydney on 20 July 2013.
 Grant was substituted onto the field for Michael McGlinchey in the match.

 Grant's 2013–14 campaign ended prematurely in Round 3 at home to the Western Sydney Wanderers.
 Grant was contesting a tackle, when his foot was caught in the pitch causing him to rupture his anterior cruciate ligament.
 The injury required surgery and kept him out for the rest of the season.